-Before we get to target heart rate, let’s first calculate your maximum heart rate (MHR).
-Your MHR is 220 subtracted by your age.
-Once you’ve done that, multiply that number by 0.5 and 0.85 to get your target heart rate range.
+Once you've done that, multiply that number by 0.5 and 0.85 to get your target heart rate (THR) zones.

-Staying within your target heart rate range will keep you from exercising below your capability or going overboard into exhaustion.
-Moderate intensity is staying within 50 to 70 percent of your target heart rate.
-Vigorous intensity is 70 to 85 percent.
+Staying within your target heart rate zone will keep you from exercising below your capability or going overboard into exhaustion.
+Moderate intensity exercise means staying within 50 to 70 percent of your target heart rate, while vigorous intensity activity is classified by working at 70 to 85 percent THR.

 Some days you could wring the sweat out of your workout clothes.
 Unfortunately, sweating doesn't accurately determine how hard your heart is pumping to execute your workouts.
 Exercise should be a safe, effective activity that won't deter you from coming back again and again.
 Calculate, monitor and exercise smarter using your target heart rate!